AustereTony-MCMods/ReBind/README.md

 # ReBind

-Ability to remap internal controls (Esc, F1, F3, F4).
-This controls will be added to "Misc" section after modification installation.
+Ability to disable, remap and hide any controls (including Esc, F1, F3, F4).
+Esc, F1, F3, F4 will be added to "Misc" section after modification installation.
 This mod is clientside.

-Via config file you can define which keys should be added to controls (see rebind.cfg in game directory).
-Also there are opportunity to set default key codes for those controls.
-Set key code to zero and disable appropriate key addition if you want fully disable this key ingame.
+Use config.json (open with Notepad++ for example) to manage controls (open jar with any archiver and go to /assets/rebind/config/).
+This file allows you to set default key codes for any key, remove it from controls and even fully disable key.
+File contains tips.